 If you try to place the cutting directly in the sun, then it isn’t going to do well at all.
 In fact, it could easily burn the cutting and keep it from being able to grow properly.

 You want to keep an eye on the cutting to see how it’s doing.
-Don’t water the cutting again until the top of the soil has started to dry out.
+Don’t water it again until the top of the soil has started to dry out.

 It’s going to be necessary to physically check the top of the soil with your fingers to see if it has started getting dry.
 Once it’s dry, you’ll be able to water it again.

 This is an important step because if you water the cutting too much, it’s going to wind up rotting.
-If this occurs, then all of your work to get the cutting to grow will be for naught.
+If this occurs, then all of your work to get it to grow will be for naught.